stanford-futuredata/FAST/docs/setup_docker.md

 ### Cut SAC Files

-* Cut the continuous seismic data based on the detection results from FAST
+* Cut the continuous seismic data at all stations, based on the detection results from FAST In this example, the event waveform time windows are 180 seconds long, 60 seconds before detection time, 120 seconds after detection time.

 ```
 root@555d364b63d7:/app/utils/events# python cut_event_files.py